natigw/eDoctor/README.md

 - 🌐 Multilingual support with runtime locale switching
 - 🧪 Test-ready codebase with Ktor

+- Backend built with Ktor and deployed in AWS Cloud for easy remote access: ***http://13.49.0.170:8080/docs***

 ---

 ## ▶️ How to run eDoctor?